Simple Red Beans and Rice Recipe

 - 1 dash of cayenne pepper or more to taste

-- 1 cup sliced smoked sausage
+- 1 cup smoked sausage sliced

 - 1 bay leaf (optional)

-- cooked rice
+- Rice cooked

 Instructions

 - Sort beans (look through them all and make sure there are no small stones) and place them in a large pot.
-Cover with water and let them soak overnight.1 bag small dried red beans (about two cups)
+Cover with water and let them soak overnight.1 bag small dried red beans

 - Bring this to a boil and then reduce heat and simmer for several hours or until beans are done.
 The longer you simmer, the thicker and more flavorful your broth will be.